martyav/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus.md

 5. Click **Assignments**.
 The **Include** tab is automatically selected.
 In the drop-down menu, select **Selected Groups**, then click **Select groups to include**.
 Click the **VDI test VMs** group and then **Select**.

 6. Click **Evaluate** to see how many users/devices will be impacted.
 If the number makes sense, click **Save**.
 If the number doesn’t make sense, go back to the groups blade and confirm the group contains the right users or devices.

-The profile will now be deployed to the impacted devices.
-This may take some time.

 #### Use Group Policy to enable the shared security intelligence feature